 Understanding what topics have already been studied in abundance can help you make an argument about what researchers should explore next.
 Prominent themes provide a helpful guide for identifying important trends and turning points in research.

-As mentioned earlier, identifying gaps is a common rationale for writing a literature review.
+As mentioned earlier, identifying gaps or unresolved puzzles is a common rationale for writing a literature review.
 Examples of knowledge gaps include underexplored aspects of theory, lack of discussion in particular contexts, and underutilized research methods.

-Writing a literature review involves discussing your collected studies by describing prominent themes, scholarly aspects that are missing or underexplored, or a combination of both.
+Writing a literature review involves discussing your collected studies by describing prominent themes, theoretical or empirical aspects that are missing or underexplored, or a combination of both.
 Remember that a key goal is to demonstrate your knowledge of the most recent and important developments in the field.

 Examine the thematic codes in your project to determine which themes are most apparent and which elements remain underexamined.
 You can use these code frequencies in your written report to explain the extent or absence of theoretical development in the field (e.g., "Bus transportation is mentioned in only 7% (14 times) of the collected literature, demonstrating a lack of research on what people think about using buses for commuting.").